CHAPTER 120B. CURRICULUM AND ASSESSMENT

 through grade 12 academic achievement through increased student participation in preadvanced

-.
-Schools and charter schools eligible to participate under this section:
+placement and advanced placement programs.
+Schools and charter schools eligible to participate

 an existing program to implement the college board advanced placement courses and exams or

-(i) increasing the availability of and all students' access to advanced placement or
+(i) increasing the availability of and all students' access to advanced placement;

 (iii) increasing the number and the diversity of the students who participate in advanced